sstockard/sstockard.github.io/shopping.md

 What this figure tells us:

-* While CPI follows the same trend for all departments, stores have slightly differing CPI values throughout the year, due to the prices and nature of the goods in the department
+* While CPI follows the same trend for all departments, stores have slightly differing CPI values throughout the year, due to the prices and nature of the goods in the department.

-* CPI increases steadily over the years
+* CPI increases steadily over the years.

-* There is a sharp rise in CPI beginning in 2011, and a notably large peak around April/May 2011 before it falls again
+* There is a sharp rise in CPI beginning in 2011, and a notably large peak around April/May 2011 before it falls again.